 Specimens deposited in the YSU Fungarium were collected mainly in the taiga zone of Western Siberia (Russia).
-The majority of specimens were collected in Khanty-Mansiyskiy Autonomous Okrug (5163 specimen), 150 specimens from Tomskaya oblast, and several dozens of specimens from Irkutskaya, Moskovskaya, Murmanskaya oblast and from Altay, while the rest four regions represented by a few specimens (Krasnoyarskiy Kray, Novosibirskaya Oblast’, Respublica Buryatia, Tyumenskaya Oblast’).
-Within administrative borders of Khanty-Mansiyskiy Autonomous Okrug, 6 districts are represented (Khanty-Mansiyskiy district – 5140 specimens, Sovetskiy district – 6, Berezovskiy district – 11, Surgutskiy district – 4, Beloyarskiy district – 1, Purovskiy – 1).
-The two main sampling areas are located in the vicinities of Khanty-Mansiysk (60N 68E) and the nearby Shapsha and Mukhrino field stations of the YSU.
+The majority of specimens were collected in Khanty-Mansiyskiy Autonomous Okrug (6846 specimen, 94%), 150 specimens from Tomskaya oblast, and several dozens of specimens from Irkutskaya, Moskovskaya, Murmanskaya oblast and from Altay, while the rest four regions represented by a few specimens (Krasnoyarskiy Kray, Novosibirskaya Oblast’, Respublica Buryatia, Tyumenskaya Oblast’).
+Within administrative borders of Khanty-Mansiyskiy Autonomous Okrug, 7 districts are represented (Khanty-Mansiyskiy district – 6710 specimens, Nizhnevartovskiy – 87, Sovetskiy district – 13, Berezovskiy district – 11, Surgutskiy district – 5, Beloyarskiy district – 1, Purovskiy – 1).
+The two main sampling areas are located in the vicinities of Khanty-Mansiysk (60N 68E) and the nearby Shapsha (61.08N 69.45E) and Mukhrino (60.88N 68.70E) field stations of the YSU.

-Major vegetation types covered by the collection are coniferous dark taiga forests and their deciduous derivates (more than half of the collection), and ombrotrophic raised bogs (comprising about 30% of the collection).
-Exact classification of vegetation types is not managed in the database, where “vegetation” field is temporarily descriptive; eventually it will be worked out.
+Major vegetation types covered by the collection are coniferous dark taiga forests and their deciduous derivates (more than half of the collection), and ombrotrophic raised bogs (comprising about a third of the collection).
+Exact classification of vegetation types is not managed in the database, where “vegetation” field is descriptive.
 Coniferous forests (dominated by Pinus sibirica, Picea obovata, and Abies sibirica) and their deciduous successions (Populus tremula, Betula pubescens) are characteristic for the taiga zone of Western Siberia.
 The region is highly bogged, with ombrotrophic peatlands covering about 50% of the area.
 Other major landscapes include floodplains of big rivers, where meadow and floodplain shrub vegetation develops.